iantherrera/Portfolio/README.md

 - Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction
   - Utilized click and key events to create multiple interactions for hamburger menu and lightbox, both in the gallery and on the modal

-NOTE: I attempted to experiment as much as possible with reaching similar results for similar problems with different approaches and methodology.
+NOTE: I relied on vanilla javascript to focus on attaining maximum proficiency with core language.
+I attempted to experiment as much as possible with reaching similar results for similar problems with different approaches and methodology.

 ## THINGS TO DO:
 - Address accessibility issues